Entries to the 2014 Tony Sale Award for computer conservation are now welcomed.

 Peter Barron, Director of External Relations at Google, which sponsored the Award, said: "It's important that we preserve not only the memories, but also the machines, if we are truly to understand and learn from our computing heritage.
 Google is delighted to support this award to recognise the unsung heroes who invest their time and skill to bring computers of the past back to life.
 Congratulations to all who took part."

-Other nominations for the first Tony Sale Award were:
+Other nominations for the 2012 Tony Sale Award were: